Opticcss/Opticcss.github.io/pages/about.md

 ## **About Me**

-​	My name is **Li Jinzhao**, a theoretical fanatic.
-Now I am a student majoring in **telecommunication engineering**, with a certain understanding of the field of applied mathematics, and I am familiar with **computation**, **photonics**, and other related fields.
+​	My name is **Li Jinzhao**, a theoretical fanatic, and currently a student majored in **signal processing**, with a certain understanding of the field of applied mathematics, and I am also familiar with **electromagnetics**, and other related fields.

-​	I like to <u>make stuff</u>, and stick to the idea that "<u>you don't need a lot of friends, you just need to be friends with them for life</u>" and try to live a challenging life, sometimes they are really useful.
+​	I like to <u>make stuff</u>, and stick to the idea that "<u>you don't need much friends, you just need to be friends with several persons for life</u>" and try to live a challenging life, sometimes they are really useful.

 ### Programming Languages